stzn/TIL/SwiftDependencyManagement/README.md

 The point is that we can achieve to

+- We can compose our dependencies in the Composition Root
+- We can use concrete infrastructure  components directly without creating abstract like protocol and they are replaceable
 - Express the flow by type explicitly `URL -> Data -> [Item] -> Void`
 - Separate it into pure and impure(contains side-effects) functions(CQS)